ABIF-McGill/Intro_to_Fiji_Macros/README.md

 We'll do this first "manually" in Fiji to record the commands using on of the demo images, then we will paste them into the macro window.

-First, we'll get or Record window, and our Macro editor window open:
+First, we'll get our Record window and our Macro editor window open:
 * Click on Plugins > Macros > Record...  -> make sure the drop-down menu next to Record: says Macro
 * Click on Plugins > New > Macro  -> Click on Language, and set it to IJ1 Macro